 Though not on a beach (it’s a rocky shoreline with great snorkeling), sandy Kapalua Beach is a short walk near the south end of the property by their members-only Beach Club.
 The pool is very picturesque with many islands and areas to plunk down on, and staff comes with treats every hour for guests throughout the day, including complimentary fresh fruit, smoothies, chocolate mac nuts and even sunglass cleanings.
 Their romantic canopy daybeds by the pool are $400.
 Amenities for those vary depending on day.

 The Cliff House (which was part of the old hotel) remains on property directly overlooking the water and can be used for weddings, small meetings or even private dinners for up to six for $2,100 (plus tax and gratuity).
 They can also arrange a private dinner on their lawn for two people starting at $4,100! ($3,500 of that goes to the site usage fee!)
+They even have the space to land a helicopter on the lawn if you’re really looking to make and entrance.
 They offer an area shuttle included with the resort fee to tote you around the entire Kapalua Bay Resort area for dining, tennis and golf off-property.

 Their Spa Montage is 25,000 sq. ft. of indoor bliss and fitness classes and 15,000 sq. ft. of outdoor pools, gardens, whirlpools, steam rooms, saunas and private treatment hales.
 Guests of the resort have access to many of these facilities for free.
-Fitness classes are an extra fee.
+The fitness center has state-of-the-art equipment and is one of the nicest in all of West Maui.
+Fitness classes are also available for an extra fee.

 The condos are very spacious.
 They each have generous-sized bathrooms with separate deep soaking tubs and separate showers in the master bedrooms with walk-in closets.
 The kitchens have top-of-the-line appliances and all the necessities to prepare a gourmet meal (not that you’re on vacation to cook).
 The decor is modern with lots of white furnishings and pale colors on the walls, but it felt a tad stark to us.
 The Grand Residences boast more upscale decor with high-end amenities.
 Every condo has a large lanai.
 Most rooms have some view of the ocean, even if it is only from your lanai.